zalando-incubator/fabric-gateway/SECURITY.md

 https://corporate.zalando.com/en/services-and-contact#security-form

-You can also send you report via this form if you do not want to join our bug bounty program and just want to report a vulnerability or security issue..
+You can also send you report via this form if you do not want to join our bug bounty program and just want to report a vulnerability or security issue.